-Doctors are not sure why some people develop seborrheic eczema, while others do not.
-It does appear that your risk of developing it increases if one or more close family members also have the condition.
+Doctors aren’t exactly sure why some people develop seborrheic eczema while others don’t.
+However, it does appear that your risk of developing the condition increases if a close family member has it.

 Other factors thought to increase risk include:

-Addition skin care measures that may help you manage this kind of eczema include:
+Other home treatments that may help you manage seborrheic eczema include:

 - using hypoallergenic soap and detergent

-- thoroughly rinsing soap and shampoo off your skin and scalp
+- thoroughly rinsing soap and shampoo off the skin and scalp

-- wearing nontextured clothing to avoid irritating your skin
+- wearing loose cotton clothing to avoid skin irritation

-- Loosen scales by massaging your baby’s scalp or using a soft-bristled brush.
+- Loosen scaly patches by massaging your baby’s scalp or using a soft-bristled brush.

 - Wash your baby’s hair with a mild shampoo.